In turbulent times, frontier stocks hold on to long-haul investors

 One advantage of frontier market stocks is that they tend to be less correlated with both global markets and each another, making them an attractive diversification play.

-The MSCI Pakistan index .dMIPK00000PUS, for example, has only a 0.55 correlation with the MSCI Kazakhstan index .dMIKZ00000PUS, according to Datastream, where 1 indicates full correlation.
+The MSCI Pakistan index, for example, has only a 0.55 correlation with the MSCI Kazakhstan index , according to Datastream, where 1 indicates full correlation.

 While larger markets have dropped in the past few weeks, some frontier markets have climbed.
-Dubai .DFMGI, Abu Dhabi .ADI and Qatar .QSI have gained after MSCI this month upgraded the United Arab Emirates and Qatar to its flagship emerging market index, against which $1.4 trillion is benchmarked.
+Dubai, Abu Dhabi and Qatar have gained after MSCI this month upgraded the United Arab Emirates and Qatar to its flagship emerging market index, against which $1.4 trillion is benchmarked.

 Templeton, which manages $4 billion in frontier market assets, where many frontier funds only total $100-200 million, has a 12 percent exposure to Saudi Arabia in its frontiers fund.